COVID-19: Canadians, permanent residents and Indigenous peoples

 Canadian citizens, persons registered as Indians under the Indian Act and permanent residents continue to enter Canada by right, and are subject to COVID-19 measures.

 Current border measures in place

 Fully vaccinated travellers

 Canadians, permanent residents, and persons registered under the Indian Act should be aware that some public health measures continue to apply upon their return to Canada, regardless of their vaccination status.

 Visit the vaccinated travellers entering Canada for more information.

 Travellers who do not qualify as fully vaccinated

 There are no changes to public health requirements for travellers who are not fully vaccinated.
 They must:

-- meet all testing requirements (pre‑arrival, upon arrival/day‑1 and on day 8)
+- meet all testing requirements (pre‑entry, upon arrival/day‑1 and on day 8), unless exempt

 - submit mandatory travel, contact and quarantine information in ArriveCAN up to 72 hours before arrival